Canadiens-Flyers stream: 2020 NHL Stanley Cup First Round

-NBCSN’s coverage of the 2020 Stanley Cup Playoffs continues with Tuesday’s First Round matchup between the Canadiens and Flyers.
-Coverage begins at 3 p.m.
+NBCSN’s coverage of the 2020 Stanley Cup Playoffs continues with Friday’s First Round matchup between the Canadiens and Flyers.
+Coverage begins at 7 p.m.
 ET on NBCSN.
-Watch the Canadiens-Flyers stream at 3 p.m.
+Watch the Canadiens-Flyers stream at 7 p.m.
 ET on the NBC Sports app by clicking here.

-Two days after his first postseason loss, Carter Hart spoiled Carey Price’s 33rd birthday by posting a 23-save shutout and becoming the youngest Flyers goalie to record a playoff shutout (22 years, 3 days).
-Jakub Voracek was the game’s only goal scorer, just 5:21 into the first period, as the Flyers bounced back from their first loss of the postseason to take a 2-1 series lead.
+The Canadiens wasted no time in attacking Game 5, as Joel Armia put the Habs ahead 1-0 with a shorthanded goal less than three minutes into the game.
+The game swung in the Flyers favor in the second, when Jesperi Kotkaniemi was handed a five-min major and a game misconduct for a hit on Travis Sanheim.
+Philadelphia scored twice on the ensuing power play – both from Jakub Voracek – to take a 2-1 lead.
+Montreal quickly responded with two goals in a 1:18 span to carry a 3-2 lead into the third period.
+The Flyers pulled momentum back with Joel Farabee’s game-tying power play goal, but just 22 seconds later Nick Suzuki put one past Carter Hart to retake the lead for the Canadiens as they went on to win 5-3.

-Montreal is averaging 2.29 goals per game so far this postseason and has scored either zero or one goal in both of its losses this series.
-Brendan Gallagher is coming off one of his best regular seasons in his career: 43 points (22G-21A) in 59 games.
-His 0.73 points/game is the second-best in his career (0.75 points/game in 2015-16, when he scored 40 points in 53 games).
-Gallagher was also tied for the team lead with 22 goals in the regular season.
-However, he has zero goals and three assists in seven games this postseason.
+Tempers flared throughout Game 5 – from Kotkaniemi’s hit on Sanheim, to a cross-check from Matt Niskanen to Brendan Gallagher’s mouth and then a late hit from Sean Couturier on Artturi Lehkonen as the empty-net goal went in for Montreal.
+Plenty of blood was shed in a heated affair.

 WHAT: Montreal Canadiens vs. Philadelphia Flyers